 Still, Constanza’s father couldn’t take the affront lying down, so he launched a war against his former son-in-law.
-This is when the King of Portugal arranged to have Constanza marry his son, Pedro.
-So, the ex-husband married his daughter and the ex-wife married his son.
+This is when Afonso I arranged to have Constanza marry his son, Pedro.
+It’s like something out of a soap opera.
+An arranged marriage ends in annulment and the now freed couple end up marrying into the same royal family – he to the princess and she to the prince.
 Can you imagine the tension at that family dinner table?
-Yeesh.

-Pedro and Constanza didn’t much like each other, but they got it on enough to make some babies.
-This was just fine by King Afonso; he needed heirs and peace.
+Pedro and Constanza didn’t much like each other, but they got it on well enough to make some babies.
+This was just fine by King Afonso IV; he needed heirs and peace.

 Enter Constanza’s lady in waiting: Dona Inêz de Castro.
 She was beautiful, she was smart, she was wise (read: she was in her 20s).
 Pedro took a big liking to her.
 They fell madly, deeply in love and had several children together.
 Dona Inêz was also a noblewoman from an important family in Galicia (an area just north of Portugal), so she had the chops to be a queen.

-Five years went by and then Constanza, who was probably 16 years old, died giving birth to their third child.
+Five years went by and then Constanza, who was probably 16 years old at that time, died giving birth to their third child.
 Gasp!
 Gasp on so many levels!

 Suddenly, Prince Pedro was free to love who he loved.
-He began living openly with Inêz, claimed all of her children as his, and refused to marry anyone else.
+He began living openly with Inêz, claimed all of her children as his own, and refused to marry anyone else.

 Alas, King Afonso IV would not allow the pair to marry.
-Inêz had loose ties to other royal houses in Portugal and Castile, and her brothers were aligned with the upstart Trastamara faction.
-Damn those Trastamarians!
-When Pedro started favoring Inêz’s brothers at court the king’s advisers pressured him to do something about it.
+Inêz had loose ties to other royal houses in Portugal and Castile, and her brothers were aligned with a political rival in Castile.
+When Pedro started favoring Inêz’s brothers at court, the king’s advisers pressured him to do something about it.

 So in 1355, King Afonso sanctioned Dona Inêz’s murder.
 Three men carried out the act and killed her in front of her children.